Plan Your Hike

 - Use Public Transportation in the City of Duluth – Look for nearby Duluth Transit Authority Bus stops or make arrangements with a local taxi service for pick up or drop-off at your selected trailhead.

-- Catch a Shuttle on the North Shore – The Superior Shuttle runs on Fridays, Saturdays and Sundays from mid-May to mid-October.
+- Catch a Shuttle on the North Shore – The Superior Shuttle offers scheduled and custom shuttle services from mid-May to mid-October.
 The Shuttle starts at the Castle Danger Trailhead north of Two Harbors in the morning, and then goes north stopping at trailheads – some on a regular basis and some on a reservation-only basis – all the way to Judge C. Magney State Park north of Grand Marais.
 Visit SuperiorShuttle.com for more information or to book a reservation.
-For a shuttle, it’s easiest to park at the end point of your hike, take the Shuttle to your start point, and then hike back to your car.
+Pro-tip: For a shuttle, it’s easiest to park at the end point of your hike, take the Shuttle to your start point, and then hike back to your car.
 That way you can hike as fast or as slow as you want.

 - Make a Loop – There are several loops on the Superior Hiking Trail that are 2-8 miles in length where you leave from one trailhead parking lot and return to the same parking lot.